bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-22.0-explained.md

 Aaron: 00:00:46

-Apparently, no one had any idea what Femware and Shoresnado means or even how to pronounce it so we decided to go for a new name.
+Apparently, no one had any idea what Van Weerdam and Shoresnado means or even how to pronounce it so we decided to go for a new name.

 Sjors: 00:00:54